Adaptive truncation of infinite sums: applications to Statistics: Introduction

-Infinite series find use in numerous statistical applications, such as estimating the normalising constant in doubly-intractable problems~\citep{Wei2017,Gaunt2019}, evaluating the density of Tweedie distributions~\citep{Dunn2005} and Bayesian non-parametrics~\citep{Griffin2016}.
-More generally, various applications of Rao-Blackwellisation~\citep{Robert2021} in Markov Chain Monte Carlo depend on marginalising over discrete latent variables, although the literature is significantly more scant on this topic -- but see \cite{Navarro2009}.
+Infinite series find use in numerous statistical applications, including estimating normalising constants in doubly-intractable problems~\citep{Wei2017,Gaunt2019}, evaluating the density of Tweedie distributions~\citep{Dunn2005} and Bayesian nonparametrics~\citep{Griffin2016,Burns2023}.
+More generally, various applications of Rao-Blackwellisation~\citep{Robert2021} in Markov Chain Monte Carlo depend on marginalising over discrete latent variables, although the literature on this topic is significantly more scant on this topic -- but see \cite{Navarro2009}.
 With the advent of powerful gradient-based algorithms such as the Metropolis-adjusted Langevin algorithm (MALA, \cite{Roberts2002}) and dynamic Hamiltonian Monte Carlo (dHMC, \cite{Betancourt2017,Carpenter2017}), the need for marginalising out discrete variables was made even more apparent, as these variables lack the differential structure needed in order to make full use of these algorithms.
+Another relevant class of problems is maximising the likelihood function when the model in question uses a discrete distribution whose normalising constant is not known analytically.